 As Australian troops prepare to withdraw from Afghanistan at the end of 2013 the question must be asked, what will happen to the women?
 Amnesty International spoke to four brave and committed women – some who have paid a high price for their bravery – about the risks they face in championing the rights of women and girls.
-Here is the second of their stories.
-(See the first here.)
+Here is the final instalment of their stories.
+(See the rest here, here and here.)
 For security reasons, names* have been changed.

 Aziza*, a women human rights activist from Herat city, describes to Amnesty International her work in universities against extremism and her hopes and fears for the future, as the Afghan government pursues peace with the Taliban.

 Working is not easy for women in a traditional, male-dominated society like Herat.
 The atmosphere for women in the workplace, particularly in government offices, is very difficult.
 For example, if a woman has a senior position, the male staff will not accept her as their boss and will constantly challenge her authority; so that, instead of focusing on their work, women have to struggle to assert their authority.